SocialGeeks/ctf1.socialgeeks.com/participants.md

 Frequently Asked Questions for Participants
 ===========================================

-# tl;dr

-Hacking challenge, May 4, TFHS, enter by hacking us, ssh ctf@54.235.161.29, 04may13.
+Hacking challenge, May 4, 2013 TFHS

-### What is this thing?
+## What is this thing?

-A capture-the-flag style hacking contest, in the same vein as CSAW CTF, Stripe CTF, or .
-Receive challenges, complete challenges, score points.
+A [capture-the-flag](http://en.wikipedia.org/wiki/Capture_the_flag) style hacking contest, in the same vein as [CSAW CTF](https://csawctf.poly.edu/), [Stripe CTF](https://stripe-ctf.com/) and many others.
+Receive challenges, complete challenges, score points and learn new things.

-### When and where?
+## When and where?

 May 4 at the Twin Falls High School.
 There are several things yet to be decided, but it will occur in a computer lab, will begin in the morning and end some point in the evening.